UPDATED SEPTEMBER 8th, 2020

 Your Favourite Tips & Tools

 People follow Instagram accounts when they see value in the content.
 Share a hack or tip that will help your followers in their job or everyday life.
 If you can't come up with a tip, share one of your favourite online tools that helps you run your business or stay organized in your personal life.
-I recently shared my love for Planoly, a social media planning tool and received some positive feedback from my followers about how much they love it, too.
+I'm a fan of Planoly, a social media planning tool and I've received some positive feedback from my followers about how much they love it, too.

 Join in on a Trending Hashtag

 It takes a little more searching to find 'trending' hashtags on Instagram than it is on Twitter, but here are a few ways to find them: